94Cent/MyUserApi/README (1).md

 Data: Contains the ApplicationDbContext class for Entity Framework Core.
 Models: Contains the data models and DTOs.
 Services: Contains the email service implementation.

+## A postman collection file is added the the file directory